 - Growers who produce seed only under a contract arrangement with another group, individual or company and do not apply for certification in their own name are not credited with a record of certification.

-If all or part of an Foundation seed order is canceled, 25% of the payment for the canceled order will be forfeited unless an alternate customer is found for the seed or the amount canceled is substituted by an equal amount of another variety of the same crop.
+If all or part of a foundation seed order is canceled, 25 percent of the payment for the canceled order will be forfeited unless an alternate customer is found for the seed or the amount canceled is substituted by an equal amount of another variety of the same crop.
 New varieties cannot be used to substitute for canceled orders.

 Resale and Transfer